 Toyota Prius Mk3 (2009-2015)

 The current Yaris is a great hybrid-only supermini and its predecessor was available with petrol-electric power, too.
 Around town, perfect.
-Its 100bhp 1.5-litre engine and electric motor combination is responsive and even allows for short periods of electric-only driving.
-But like so many hybrid rivals, problems soon start to show.
-At higher speeds, the CVT gearbox is noisy and slow-witted, while the handling out of town isn’t much fun.
-The Yaris Hybrid starts at around £7,000 in the classifieds.
+Its 100bhp, 1.5-litre engine and electric motor combination is responsive and allows for short periods of electric-only driving.
+But like many hybrids, problems soon start to show.
+At higher speeds, the CVT gearbox is noisy and slow, while handling out of town isn’t fun.
+The Yaris Hybrid starts at around £8,000 in the classifieds.
 Read our full review of the model and more on its replacement.